ome/ngff/rfc/1/index.md

 ## Proposal

 Requests for Comment (RFCs) are intended to structure high-level discussions on changes within the NGFF community and record outcomes including key opinions, actions, and decisions.
 The overall goal of the process is timely and transparent decision-making for a stable and trusted community specification.
 It should be clear after reading the RFC which stakeholder (**Author**, **Reviewer**, **Editor**, etc.) is responsible for each step of the process, what options are available to the decision makers,  and how much time the community can expect that decision to take.

-TODO: include simplified drawing here? is this the figure legend?

 ![Simplified drawing of the RFC process](./drawing.png)